 Foreign exchange rates on the Index Currencies may also be influenced by changing supply and demand for a particular Index Currency, monetary policies of governments (including exchange control programs, restrictions on local exchanges or markets and limitations on foreign investment in a country or on investment by residents of a country in other countries), changes in balances of payments and trade, trade restrictions, currency devaluations and revaluations.
 Governments may intervene in the currency markets in order to influence currency values directly.
-Expectations among market participants that a currency's value soon will change may also affect exchange rates on the Index Currencies, and in turn, the Index.
+Expectations among market participants that a currency's value soon will change may also affect exchange rates on the Index Currencies, and in turn, both the Index and the DX Contracts.
 These events and actions are unpredictable.
-The resulting volatility in the exchange rates on the underlying Index Currencies may materially and adversely affect the market value of the futures contracts, which would then negatively impact the value of your Shares.
+The resulting volatility in the exchange rates on the underlying Index Currencies may materially and adversely affect the market value of the DX Contracts, which would then negatively impact the value of your Shares.